01-edu/UX-UI/subjects/ui/rules/accessbility-website/README.md

 **Deliverables:**

-- A 3-page PDF document extracted from a Figma file with 3 different elements from a website (it can be from 3 different websites) that are accessible.
+- A 3-page Figma file with 3 different elements from a website (it can be from 3 different websites) that are accessible.
 The three measures must be different.
+- Upload the Figma file on Github, labeled as follows: “Name_FirstName_DeliverableName_Date_VersionNumber”.
+For example, it can be labeled as “Doe_John_MidFiPrototype_05242024_V1”.
+- Add a title within the file.
+- Pay attention to the global aspect of the file.
+It must be clear, simple and easy to read.
+You can get inspiration on canva.com but don’t overload your design with too much details!

 **Resources:**